FoodPharmer

 Revant Himatsingka, better known as FoodPharmer, (Note: His pseudonym is variously formatted as "Food Pharmer", "Foodpharmer" or "FoodPharmer".) is an Indian health advocate.
 He is known for spreading awareness of clean eating choices and reading food labels in a humorous manner.
 His notable achievements are starting the 'Sugar Boards' and 'Oil Boards' that were adopted by Indian Schools.
 Ranked 15th in Forbes Indias "Top 100 Digital Stars" of 2024, he began his career as an author and consultant before transitioning to social media.
 He gained prominence after a viral video in 2023 that criticised the high sugar content in Bournvita, sparking regulatory actions and industry reforms.
 Operating independently, he campaigns against misleading food practices.
 His activism has influenced product reformulations and public discourse on food standards in India.
 He has also been at the centre of several legal battles filed by major FMCG companies in India.
+To significantly reduce the protein deficiency in India, he started his own food company, named OWN(Only What's Needed - link: onlywhatsneeded/).
+The name was completely chosen by his followers, and the products are democratically chosen, with high transparency level.
+With 0 Rs. spent on it marketing, the product - protein - was a massive success.

 Early and personal life

 Revant Himatsingka was born into a Kolkata-based upper-middle-class Marwari family.
 His father was a business owner and his mother was a homemaker.
 He completed his schooling from Don Bosco School, Park Circus.
 He graduated in finance from NYU Stern School of Business and did his MBA at The Wharton School.
 He then worked as a consultant at McKinsey & Company, during which time he also completed a course in nutrition.
 He has authored a book and has delivered TEDx talks and speeches at several educational institutions.

 He quit his job in April 2023 and returned to Kolkata after 13 years in the US and UK.
 He has since moved to Mumbai due to its status as India's financial capital and due to the difficulty of travelling from Kolkata to speak at various functions and events there.
 He has stated that he and his family feel concerned about him because of financial, legal, and potential physical threats due to the nature of his work.